 Fabrication of silica based optical fibre has been the core of the ORC’s fibre research since the formation of the ORC.
 Silica optical fibre and devices made from these types of fibre form the majority of the components used in the optical telecommunications industry as well as many other uses in high power lasers, sensing, light transmission etc.

 At the ORC we have access to a multi-million pound cleanroom equipped with several systems for fabrication and research on most aspects of silica fibres.
 The work of the fibre fabrication group is interdisciplinary.
 Candidates to work in this group require a background in any one of materials science, physics, engineering and chemistry.

-Supervisor: Professor Jayanta Sahu
+Supervisory team: Professor Jayanta Sahu

-This PhD project aims to investigate a route to high power visible sources through cladding pumping of RE-doped silica fibres using GaN-LDs.
-The student will develop RE (such as Pr3+, Dy3+ and Tb3+) - doped fibres in a modified silica glass host offering a low phonon energy while maintaining the other characteristics of silica fibres.
-The student will also perform a detailed spectroscopic characterization of the rare earth doped silicate glass fibres as well as realization of high power lasers to guide the development of visible fibres.
+This PhD project aims to investigate a route to high-power visible sources through cladding pumping of RE-doped silica fibres using GaN-LDs.
+The student will be involved in the fabrication of RE (such as Pr3+, Dy3+ and Tb3+) - doped fibres in modified silica glass hosts offering low phonon energy while maintaining the other characteristics of silica fibres.
+Additionally, the student will perform a detailed spectroscopic characterization of the fabricated fibres and will be involved in the development of visible fibres.

 The project is suitable for someone with a background in physics/materials science/chemistry/engineering and with a strong interest in optical fibre technology and/or laser/amplifier technology.
 Throughout the PhD, the student will have access to state-of-the-art fibre fabrication facilities and laboratories at the ORC/Zepler Institute.
 You will develop knowledge and skills in fibre fabrication and characterisation of doped optical fibres, while learning or applying knowledge in high-power fibre lasers.